zmike/zmike.github.io/_posts/2023-04-14-adventures-in-linking.md

 Today's topic is this one line a short ways below:

-> Shaders can declare and write to output variables that are not declared or read by the subsequent stage.
+`Shaders can declare and write to output variables that are not declared or read by the subsequent stage.`

+This allows e.g., a vertex shader to write an output variable that a fragment shader doesn't read.
+Nobody has ever seen a problem with this in Vulkan.
+The reason is *pipelines*.
+Yes, that concept about which Khronos has recently made [questionable statements](https://www.khronos.org/blog/you-can-use-vulkan-without-pipelines-today), courtesy of Nintendo, based on the new [VK_EXT_shader_object](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_EXT_shader_object.html) extension.
+In a pipeline, all the shaders get *linked*, which means the compiler can delete these unused variables.
+Or, if not delete, then it can at least use the explicit location info for variables to ensure that I/O is matched up properly.

+And because of pipelines, everything works great.

+But what happens if pipelines go away?

+## Uh-oh
+Everyone saw this coming as soon as the blog loaded.
+With shader objects, it now becomes possible to create unlinked shaders with mismatched outputs.
+The shader code is correct still, the Vulkan API usage to create the shaders is correct, but is the execution still going to be correct?